Enhance blood circulation and tighten and tone the skin and muscles with this exfoliating & nourishing Lavender and Rose salt scrub.

 Firstly, let's get the formalities out of the way.
 All the natural products I make have been used by myself and my family (unless otherwise stated).
 This does not mean that the products will be safe for you personally.
 I always recommend testing the product on a small area of your body first in order to rule out possible allergies or adverse reactions.
 Simply rub a small amount of the finished lavender and rose salt scrub onto the inside of your wrist and watch for any irritation or redness.

 If you are pregnant, breastfeeding or have diabetes, please check with your health practitioner whether it is safe for you to use essential oils.
+You may also find the following information from Organic Aromas helpful 'Essential Oils Safety'

 So, now that's out of the way, here are some of the beneficial reasons for using this lovely lavender and rose salt scrub on your skin.